Handling Missingness, Failures, and Non-Convergence in Simulation Studies: A Review of Current Practices and Recommendations: Approaches for assessing and handling missingness

-Another way to deal with missingness is to modify the DGM so that missingness no longer occurs \citep{Boomsma2013}.
+Another option is to modify the DGM so that missingness no longer occurs \citep{Boomsma2013}.
 For example, if a method struggles to converge in conditions with small sample sizes, these conditions could be removed and replaced with conditions using larger sample sizes.
 While this approach can be helpful in exploratory studies, it seems unsatisfactory if the purpose of the simulation study is to investigate relevant conditions motivated by real-world applications.

 We did not encounter an example of DGM modification in our review and assume that this usually occurs without explicit reporting.
 Reporting problems with particular DGMs and the rationale for changing them in a certain way could be useful for other researchers investigating similar methods, especially if the DGMs originally selected correspond to seemingly realistic scenarios.